Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Implementing certain measures during the team creation phase in Microsoft Teams ensures the prevention of sprawl and an organized management of tenants.
 Users need to know the right time and method to initiate a new team or a new group.
 All this comes down to a well-structured Microsoft Teams lifecycle management plan.

-Read about how the German Red Cross District Guetersloh structured Teams with lifecycles.
+Read about how a German Red Cross District structured Teams with lifecycles!

 In general, there are two approaches to Teams creation.